Food And Health, Some Thoughts About How Dietary Science And The Media Fail Us.

 The peers comment on a paper's strengths and weaknesses and in some cases the journal may require the team to do further research and gather more data before they will publish.
 Sometimes they reject it.
 When it is approved for publication, then the scientific community at large has its shot at the data and conclusions.
 Finally, if the info is important, often another lab may attempt to duplicate the data, or do similar experiments with a twist to the design.
 If it all checks out, it's a pretty good bet that the experiment's conclusions are fact.

-Part of the problem is that many of the studies we hear about in the popular media are known as epidemiological studies or observational studies.
-These are not lab studies where a hypothesis is stated, variables are isolated, pristene conditions maintained, data collected, and analyzed.
+So many of the studies we hear about in the popular media are known as epidemiological studies or observational studies.
+These are not lab studies where a hypothesis is stated, variables are isolated, pristene conditions maintained, control groups studied, data collected, and analyzed.
 Lab studies are great sources of knowledge, but even they can be flawed, like the saccharin research.
 Epidemiological studies are also very useful, but they have a higher chance of being misleading.

 The biggest problem with food is that we can't do lab tests on humans very easily.
 There are laws to protect research subjects from abuse or poisoning.
 So the tests often have to be done on animals whose biology may not be similar to ours.
 And now there are animal activists who object to scientists using animals as subjects.